How God communicates with humans

 Ahmadi Muslims believe that there cannot be a conflict between the word of God and the work of God, and thus religion and science must work in harmony with each other.
 With particular reference to this relationship, the second Caliph of the Ahmadiyya Muslim Community states that in order to understand God’s revelation, it is necessary to study His work, and in order to realize the significance of His work, it is necessary to study His word.
 According to the Nobel laureate, Abdus Salam, a devout Ahmadi Muslim, 750 verses of the Quran (almost one eighth of the book) exhort believers to study Nature, to reflect, to make the best use of reason in their search for the ultimate and to make the acquiring of knowledge and scientific comprehension part of the community’s life.All Ahmadiyyas disapprove of the armed Jihad in Islam while they believe the Quran is complete as it is.
 They do believe that God still sends divine messages to some men.
 Some Ahmadiyyas believe Mirza Ghulam Ahmad to be a prophet while others dispute that.

-Prophet’s Hadith and Sunnah being made up stories (31:6, 6:112)accompanied misinterpretation of certain crucial verses (2:213) by the closed minded Muslim scholars make a room to corrupt our religious beliefs and practices, even open a door for some people to claim them to be a prophet despite the severe warning in the Quran (6:93).
+Prophet’s Hadith and Sunnah being made up stories (31:6, 6:112) accompanied misinterpretation of certain crucial verses (2:213) by the closed minded Muslim scholars make a room to corrupt our religious beliefs and practices, even open a door for some people to claim them to be a prophet despite the severe warning in the Quran (6:93).
 While there are specific prophecies in the Quran to send a messenger but not by name and the appearance of Zul-Qarnain just before the end of the world to protect the believers from the attack of Gog and Magog (19:84, 21:96).
-When the channel of prophethood ended with the revelation of the Quran (33:40) but the other channels of communication of God with humanity are still open and He can inspire anyone from us at any time for specific purposes as we see in case of His servant whom Moses met at the junction of the two seas (18:65).
+When the channel of prophethood ended with the revelation of the Quran (33:40) but the other channels of communication of God with humanity are still open and He can inspire anyone from us at any time for specific purposes as we see in case of His servant whom Moses met at the junction of the two seas (18:65) while his unusual activities indicate that he was not a human being but an angel.
 However, a claimant with a valid proof from the Quran to guide humanity in the right direction with the message sent with him, then why should we not accept him if we are true believers for our own benefits to avoid our deviation and misguidance to get into the Hereafter with a guarantee from God to see our success therein?
 If we truly believe in God and follow His words, we would not be possessed by the Satan what he promised with Him (17:62).
 The Quran is so efficiently built incorporating knowledge, logic and facts together to serve as guidance and reminder for humanity until the end of the world so that we can properly interpret or derive what is needed at the time of our real need to get rid of all innovations, falsehood and misguidance that we see around us.